keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 * Authentication and session management across all layers of the stack.

-* For example, testing to ensure that form submission from the web client, is processed by the server.
+**Example**: Testing to ensure that form submission from the web client is processed by the server.

-3. **Third-Party Integrations**
+#### **Third-Party Integrations**

 Many applications rely on external services to provide core functionality.
 Integration testing will specifically demonstrate:

 * Proper and valid consumption of APIs (Google Maps, OAuth, Stripe).

-* Appropriate response and error handling errors such as: timeouts, discarded responses, squeezes due to changes in a version, etc.
+* Appropriate response and error handling errors such as timeouts, discarded responses, and squeezes due to version changes.

 * Security and compliance issues when sending sensitive information.

-* For example, Ensuring that when a third-party gateway payment is not successful from the application level, it is logged and handled as such.
+**Example**: Ensuring that when a third-party gateway payment fails, the application logs the failure and handles it properly.

-4. **Data Pipelines**
+#### **Data Pipelines**

-    In the case of systems which primarily perform data transformation/movement (such as an ETL/ELT type workflow), integration tests may affirm all of the following concerns:
+In systems that primarily perform data transformation/movement (such as an ETL/ELT workflow), integration tests can affirm:

-* That all the processing stages and all the different types of processing stages have been properly sequenced and transformed correctly.
+* Proper sequencing and transformation of data across all processing stages.

-* That the integrity of the data is retained from when it is read from a source until it is either stored or visualized.
+* The integrity of the data, ensuring it remains intact from when it’s read from the source until it’s stored or visualized.

-* That schema changes or missing data will be handled as anticipated.
+* Handling of schema changes or missing data.

-* For example, Ensuring that raw data not processed from logs is cleaned, properly transformed, and finally, loaded into a data warehouse.
+**Example**: Ensuring that raw data, not processed from logs, is cleaned, transformed correctly, and finally loaded into a data warehouse.

 ## Manual Testing vs. Automated Testing